martijnc/php-csp/README.md

 $policy->enforcePolicy(false);
 ```
 ## Legacy header support
 This class also provides support for some legacy headers which are being replaced by CSP.
-Currently it only has automated support for the `X-XSS-Protection` header which is derived from the reflected-xss CSP directive.
+Currently it has support for the `X-XSS-Protection` and `X-Frame-Options` headers.

 ```php
 use Phpcsp\Security\ContentSecurityPolicyHeaderBuilder;